Minimum Viable Product (MVP)

 An MBI is the smallest piece of functionality that can be delivered that has value to the business in that it:

-Net Objectives created the concept of the MBI to be used in established companies.
+Net Objectives uses the concept of the MBI to be used in established companies.
 While conceptually similar to MVPs, they are more about the quick realization of business value than the discovery of what will be of value (although one must always be attending to this).

 Watch Introduction to Minimum Business Increments (15 minute video).